Papa Roach: Musical style, influences, and legacy

 Initially, Papa Roach's most significant influence was the experimental band Mr. Bungle, fronted by Mike Patton of Faith No More.
 This influence is evident in the adventurous nature of their 1994 debut release, Potatoes for Christmas.

 In a 2021 interview, Jacoby Shaddix reflected on the band's longstanding association with the nu metal genre, stating, "I love being one of the forefathers of nu metal, that's dope, but we've been able to outlive it and celebrate it at the same time."
+He has also expressed distaste for the nu metal label.
+In a 2022 interview with Metal Hammer, he said: "I hated it, I couldn’t stand it.
+Everyone was trying to compare me to Fred Durst and I was like, ‘I am so much more fucking punk rock than this dude.
+He’s on the hip-hop side.’
+No disrespect to Fred.
+I think he’s fucking great at what he does, and I dig him.
+Of course, he now realizes that it was an important era for heavy music, as many other similar eras had been before it.
+It was a new interpretation of what metal music could be and we were pulling inspiration from all over the place.
+Ministry were an influence, Faith No More were an influence.
+They were like the OGs of nu metal.
+They hate to own it, but they are.
+Mike Patton, you fucking motherfucker, you started it."

 Papa Roach is regarded as one of the bands that helped define the nu metal sound.
 Alternative Press stated: "Despite distancing themselves from their distinctive sound in recent years, Papa Roach's early output shaped the aspect of nü metal that the mainstream embraced with open arms—riff-laden, radio-friendly (at least, after a few bleeps) singles with dark, earworm lyrics designed to upset parents.
 Jacoby Shaddix's in-your-face tones introduced many teenagers to their nü-metal awakening, supported by completely singable and seductive guitar lines that made this outfit so instrumental in the genre.
 So much so that a feature from Shaddix serves as a seal of approval for any album."
+Metal Injection said: "Their cultural imprint is undeniable: a band synonymous with a specific moment in time that has refused to fade."

 Regarding the band's album "Infest," Kerrang! magazine remarked: "Straining vocal cords and detonating dancefloors with 'Last Resort,' tugging the heartstrings with 'Broken Home,' and embedding themselves under our skin with 'Between Angels And Insects,' Jacoby Shaddix's Californian group didn't just deliver an overload of angst—they unleashed every ounce of emotion through arguably the catchiest songwriting nu metal would ever see.
 Adolescence never truly ends, and even now, these are absolutely essential sounds."